digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Digital Twin Definition Language

-The ontologies defined in this repository are described by leveraging the Digital Twin Definition Language (DTDL), which is specified [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).
+The ontologies defined in this repository are described by leveraging the Digital Twin Definition Language (DTDL), which is specified [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/DTDL.v2.md).

+### W3C Web of Things

+The ontologies defined in this repository are also described by leveraging the W3C Web of Things (WoT), which is specified [here](https://www.w3.org/WoT/documentation/).

 ### International Society of Automation 95 (ISA95/IEC 62264)